Posted - July 2, 2013 | Updated: August 16, 2015

 Then we have Luke Cage's Secret Avengers, underground and illegal and wanted by the government.

 Both teams are on their way to the Savage Land; located in the middle of the Antarctic.
 An unidentified ship has crash landed in this location.
-So aside from the ship, what else is in the Savage Land?
-This panel should explain things.
+The Savage Land is, of course, well - savage.

 Luke Cages' team are the first to find the ship - later on revealed as a Skrull ship.

 It is a mark of the deep rifts caused by the superhero Civil War that the seemingly urgent matter of this ship is shunted aside in favor of the animosities between registered and unregistered heroes.

 Tony threatens Luke with his repulsor rays and Luke has this to say about it.

 I am in such awe of Iron Man's power that it never occurred to me that Luke Cage would be proof against it - or is he?